 - Ship Gun - 15" range, AOE 3, POW 14 ranged weapon

-- 'Loader' - This weapon cannot be used unless a friendly faction warrior is base to base. - Model must be B2B with a friendly Faction warrior model to fire
+- Loader - This weapon cannot be used unless a friendly faction warrior is within 1".

 - Warjack - All warjacks share the same set of special rules.
 Most notably being big and stompy.

 - Construct - This model is a construct and is not a living model.

 - Amphibious - This model treats shallow water as open terrain while advancing.
 While completely in shallow water, this model gains concealment and does not block line of sight.

 - Lash - This model, and friendly warrior models B2B with it cannot be knocked down.

 - Loader gained an inch of range.
 This makes it much easier to maneuver.

 Thoughts on Mariner